 - Category I a zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally rough use - Category II a zone liable to impacts from thrown or kicked objects, but in public locations where the height of the system will limit the size of the impact; or at lower levels where access to the building is primarily to those with some incentive to exercise care - Category III a zone not likely to be damaged by normal impacts caused by people or by thrown or kicked objects.

 8 Behaviour in relation to fire

-8.1 The reaction to fire classification for the systems is B-s2, d0 in accordance with BS EN 13501-1 : $2007^{(1)}$ .
+8.1 The reaction to fire classification for all versions of the systems is A2-s1, d0 in accordance with BS EN 13501-1 : 2007(1).